googleads/googleads-mobile-ios-mediation/adapters/MoPub/BuildScript/README.md

 **Note:** These build scripts are intended only for publishers who want to modify and rebuild the MoPub adapter framework.
-If you just want to use the MoPub adapter, simply add `pod 'GoogleMobileAdsMediationMoPub'` to your Podfile and run `pod install`.
+If you just want to use the MoPub adapter, simply add `pod 'GoogleMobileAdsMediationMoPub'` to your Podfile and run `pod install --repo-update`.

 ## Prerequisites
 - Xcode 6.0 or higher